-Assets are used effectively to generate additional income, such as hire of premises and movement of surplus funds to interest paying accounts.
+Our academies work creatively and effectively to generate additional income, such as hire of premises, fundraising and applying for local grants.

-The Trust has a risk register in place which is reviewed termly during the Audit and Risk committee meetings to ensure risks are mitigated effectively.
+The Trust has a Risk Register in place which is reviewed and tested termly during the Audit and Risk committee meetings to ensure risks are mitigated effectively.
+There is also an annual review by the main Trust board